Multi-Colored Hit or Miss

 Related products

-• A beautiful combination of Blue and Yellow colors.
-What great fabric selections.
-The Log Cabin and Lone Star design.
-Note the careful piecing and nice quilting.
-The background fabric is a soft yellow / cream tone on tone cotton print.
-Made in Lancaster by a Mennonite woman and the quilting was done by a Amish women.
+• A beautiful soft olive green and cream quilt.
+This quilt is a combination of two popular quilts, the Log Cabin and the Lone Star all in one.
+Note the careful piecing and nice fine quilting stitches.
+The background fabric is a fine tone on tone cotton print.
+Made in Lancaster by a Mennonite woman.
+The quilting was done by a Amish woman in her home.